ajnirp/musicbox/README.md

 Pressing any number key from `0` to `9` will select that joint.
 By default, the selected joint is the head-neck joint.

 Once you've selected a joint, you have to select a side to move (in case the joint is for a body part for which there are two parts.
-For example, the doll has two knees.
-To toggle the side that you want to move, press `l`.
+For example, the dancer has two knees.
+To toggle the side that you want to move, press `r`.
 By default, the selected side is the left side.
 So if you run the program and then press `8`, and press `w`, the *left* knee will bend backward.

 Once you've selected a joint and a side, the keybindings are simple.
 Use `w` and `s` to rotate about the x-axis.
 For the y-axis, `a` and `d`.
 For the z-axis, `q` and `e`.
 Note that each joint is restricted to a certain range of movement so that the whole doll looks realistic.
 Also note that pressing `a`, `d`, `q` or `e` will have no effect if you have selected a joint that has only 1 degree of freedom, like the doll's knees or its elbows.